-NEW LeadershipTM is minimizes the use of panels and speakers in order to engage the participants in hands-on exercises that encourage them to practice their leadership skills.
+NEW Leadership[®] minimizes the use of panels and speakers in order to engage the participants in handson exercises that encourage them to practice their leadership skills.
 The majority of the program sessions are interactive and student driven.
-During the summer institute students participate in workshops to develop skills such as public speaking, networking and advocacy training.
+During the summer institute, students participate in workshops to develop skills such as public speaking, networking, and advocacy training.
 They are given the opportunity to practice these skills throughout the program.

 After attending the summer institute, participants are urged to continue honing these skills by seeking out leadership experiences on their campuses and communities.
-Experiences NEW LeadershipTM programs encourage students to get involved in include: running for office in a campus organization, organizing a student group, working on a campaign, or organizing around a political issue on their campuses or in their communities.
+NEW Leadership programs encourage students to get involved in experiences including running for office in a campus organization, organizing a student group, working on a campaign, or organizing around a political issue on their campuses or in their communities.

-The NEW LeadershipTM National Network
+The NEW Leadership® National Network

-Since 1999, the Center for American Women and Politics has expanded the NEW LeadershipTM National Network across the country by selecting up to three educational institutions each year to join the National Network as partners.
-The NEW LeadershipTM Network offers partner institutions a unique opportunity for building and strengthening connections to political women in the region.
-Without exception, the NEW LeadershipTM programs in each successful partner school have garnered strong commitments from women leaders in the area.
+Since 1999, the Center for American Women and Politics has expanded the NEW Leadership® National Network across the country by selecting up to three educational institutions each year to join the National Network as partners.
+The NEW Leadership® Network offers partner institutions a unique opportunity for building and strengthening connections to political women in the region.
+Without exception, the NEW Leadership® programs in each successful partner school have garnered strong commitments from women leaders in the area.

-Participation in the NEW LeadershipTM Network creates an opportunity for partner schools to expand their institutions' leadership education programming and outreach to women.
-NEW LeadershipTM can help develop the institutional capacities of partner schools; some partners have established centers and institutes for women and politics with NEW LeadershipTM as their keystone program.
+Participation in the NEW Leadership® Network creates an opportunity for partner schools to expand their institutions' leadership education programming and outreach to women.
+NEW Leadership® can help develop the institutional capacities of partner schools; some partners have established centers and institutes for women and politics with NEW Leadership® as their keystone program.

-Institutions accepted into the National Network agree to send two representatives to observe and participate in the NEW LeadershipTM New Jersey summer institute.
-During the New Jersey program partner representatives meet with CAWP staff to discuss curriculum planning, staffing, fund raising and recruitment.
+Institutions accepted into the National Network agree to send two representatives to observe and participate in the flagship Susan N. Wilson NEW Leadership® New Jersey summer institute.
+During the New Jersey program, partner representatives meet with CAWP staff to discuss curriculum planning, staffing, fund raising, and recruitment.
 Partner representatives also have the chance to meet with student participants, interns, faculty in residence, and workshop leaders.

-CAWP provides each member of the partner team access to a password protected web repository that includes materials essential for NEW LeadershipTM program planning including sample agendas, program session instructions, and curricular materials.
-Partner representatives also have access to CAWP's network of connections within women and politics.
+CAWP provides each member of the partner team access to a password protected online repository that includes materials essential for NEW Leadership® program planning including sample agendas, program session instructions, and curricular materials.
+Partner representatives also have access to CAWP's network of connections to political women across the country as well as to the other members of the NEW Leadership® Network.

-Members of the CAWP staff will provide consultation and assistance with partner representatives after they return to their home campuses to plan their initial state or regional NEW LeadershipTM programs as well as continuing guidance as the program continues to develop over time.
+Members of the CAWP staff will provide ongoing consultation and assistance with partner representatives after they return to their home campuses to plan their initial state or regional NEW Leadership® programs as well as continued guidance as the program develops over time.

-Partner institutions are responsible for raising the necessary funds to establish their NEW LeadershipTM programs.
-Programs are funded by a variety of sources including, but not limited to: foundations, corporations, and private donors.
+Partner institutions are responsible for raising the necessary funds to establish their NEW Leadership® programs.
+Programs are funded by a variety of sources including, but not limited to, foundations, corporations, and private donors.
 Program costs vary a great deal among schools and geographic regions but tend to range between \$40,000 and \$50,000 annually.
-These costs include; food and housing for the participants, NEW LeadershipTM recruitment and program materials, and program staffing.
-For more on budget please see the attached sample NEW LeadershipTM program budget in this manual based on the model of our flagship NEW LeadershipTM NJ program.
+These costs include food and housing for the participants, NEW Leadership® recruitment and program materials, and program staffing.
+For more on budget please see the attached sample NEW Leadership® program budget in this manual based on the model of our flagship Susan N. Wilson NEW Leadership® NJ program.